 Following the end of the Brexit Transition Period, these three regulations were retained in English law but amended by further English regulations in order to address deficiencies in the regime arising from Brexit.
-However, the framework in which contracting bodies must operate remains broadly similar.
-If the rules apply, the contract must be publicly advertised and tendered using one of five available procedures.
-Since 31 December 2020, advertising is carried out on the UK's enotification service "Find a Tender".
+However, the framework in which contracting bodies must operate remained broadly similar.

-The Procurement Act 2023 came into law on 26 October 2023, although it will not take effect until October 2024.
-It aims to consolidate the procurement law framework set out above into a single piece of legislation.
-However, contracting bodies will also need to give regard to secondary legislation, as well as statutory guidance that accompanies the Procurement Act.
-While there are various similarities between the existing procurement law framework and the new framework to come in under the Procurement Act, contracting bodies will need to be aware of changes to applicable procedures and procurement principles.
+The majority of the PA came into force on 24 February 2025 consolidating the procurement law framework set out above into a single piece of legislation.
+However, contracting bodies will also need to give regard to secondary legislation, as well as statutory guidance that accompanies the PA.
+While there are various similarities between the outgoing procurement law framework and the new framework under the PA, contracting bodies will need to be aware of changes to applicable procedures and procurement principles.
 Notably, there will be two procurement procedures available, instead of five, changes to the notice requirements and standstill periods associated with such procedures will apply, and new documents will need to be prepared and published in order to comply with the procedures.
+See also questions 2 and 14.